-Logic operations Explained
+Logic operations explained

 Examples:

-- IF a deadline is approaching
+- IF a deadline is near

-- IF a task status changes
+- IF a task is approved

 Examples: